PasingGrades

 Why Passing Grades May Not Reflect Student Understanding

-Does that score reflect what they know?
+Can we be confident and claim that the score reflect what they know?
 Not even close.

 The Modern Debate: Is Standardized Grading Fair?